Sustainable Development is the constitutional element of the ChaOS mission.

-Play Sustainability, among other efforts in the field of Sustainable Development was acknowledged by honoring "ReMaking Tesla" as a Cross-Cultural Ambassador of UNESCO Club at Sorbonne University.
+PS (Play Sustainability!), among other efforts of our team in the field of Sustainable Development was acknowledged by honoring "ReMaking Tesla" as a Cross-Cultural Ambassador of UNESCO Club at Sorbonne University.

-Participants are also experiencing collective + individual development, through raising awareness, embodiment of the goals, and dialogue.
-We apply methodologies like, discovery-driven learning, Machine learning, Natural Language Processing, Self-determination theory, lateral thinking, and more.
+Participants are also experiencing collective + individual development, through raising awareness, an embodiment of the goals, and dialogue.
+We apply methodologies like discovery-driven learning, Machine learning, Natural Language Processing, Self-determination theory, lateral thinking, and more.

 They are also trained in performance activism and (collaborative) socially engaged art to improve motivation raising, community building, crowdfunding for their work.

 NCA is a toolset enabling networking, ad-hoc groups creation, and clustering, driven by shared interests.

 It is used as an educational method, a serendipity empowering tool, as a warm-up event at workshops, forums, conferences, and especially for development of collective activism, driven by SDGs (Sustainable Development Goals).

 It is used as a simple **mobile application **supported by server-side socio-technical ecosystem, offering visualization of results and gamification of networking.

 It helps us to learn about each other goals and to connect us through them.
 It enables participants to discover what are their inner goals related to the event, to embody them, to network intrinsically in a gamified way through shared goals, and to turn goals into collective actions with peers found through the process.
 NCA offers a first step on the journey from ideas and dialogue to immediate collective actions.